AurochsLinux/PKGBUILDs/README.md

     * Libc++ - C++ Library is a dependency for Discord

 ### Using the Repo on non-Aurochs systems
-First you will need to import my key which you can do easily `pacman --recv-key 6709A868` Then add to your `pacman.conf`
+First you will need to import my key which you can do easily `pacman-key --recv-key 6709A868` Then add to your `pacman.conf`